nkrusch/awesome-research-guides/readme.md

 ---

-## Scientific Written Communication
+## Written Communication

 * [Advice to Authors of Extended Abstracts](https://www.sigplan.org/Resources/Advice/Pugh/) - William Pugh.
-* [Houston, We Have a Narrative: Why Science Needs Story](https://books.google.se/books?id=iNkpCwAAQBAJ&source=gbs_navlinks_s) (Book) - A scientist-turned-filmmaker highlights the importance of narrative style in scientific communication.
+* [Houston, We Have a Narrative: Why Science Needs Story](https://books.google.se/books?id=iNkpCwAAQBAJ&source=gbs_navlinks_s) (book) - A scientist-turned-filmmaker highlights the importance of narrative style in scientific communication.
 * [How to Read a Paper](https://doi.org/10.1145/1273445.1273458) - The three-pass method for reading research papers, by Srinivasan Keshav.
 * [How to Read a Technical Paper](https://www.cs.jhu.edu/~jason/advice/how-to-read-a-paper.html) - Jason Eisner.
 * [How to Write Mathematics](https://www.stat.rice.edu/~riedi/Halmos.html) - P. R. Halmos.